mike-lischke/vscode-antlr4/README.md

 - Fixed re-use of graphical tabs (web views), to avoid multiple tabs of the same type for a single grammar.
 Also, parse tree tabs now include the grammar's name in the title, just like it is done for all other tabs.
 - Added live visual parse trees and improved their handling + usability.
 No more jumping and zooming to default values on each debugger run.
 - Fixed a number of TS warnings.
-- Added two parse tree related settings (allowing to specify the inital layout + orientation).
+- Added two parse tree related settings (allowing to specify the initial layout + orientation).
 - Improved handling of certain ANTLR4 errors.
-- Re-enabled the accidentially disabled code completion feature.
+- Re-enabled the accidentally disabled code completion feature.

 ### 2.0.4
 - Fixed Bug #36: "$antlr-format off" removes remaining lines in file